electrikmilk/cherri/language/menus.md

 ## 1. Choose From Menu

-The syntax for Menus is similar to a `switch` statement in other languages.
+The syntax for menus are similar to a `switch` statement in other languages.
 Use the following syntax to create a menu:

 ```cherri
 menu "Prompt" {